Eventually,100% of each donation or grant will go to support programs, not overhead.

 However, it’s increasingly difficult to assure sustainability from donations and grants unless there is also an earned revenue stream, hence the importance of a close association with our for-profit partners.

 Some activities can be better accomplished through nonprofit organizations, while others are more readily accomplished by Benefit Corporations and other for-profit entities.
+Our for-profit Benefit Corporations will be funded initially by equity investment, then grown and sustained through revenues generated in multiple large addressable markets - sources of funding that are not readily available to a nonprofit.

 The Triple Bottom Line